camunda/camunda-docs/docs/self-managed/concepts/multi-tenancy.md

 tenants cannot access each other's data or processes.
 Security measures are in place to maintain the privacy and integrity of each tenant's information.

-### Cost-Effective

-Multi-tenancy in Camunda 8 is particularly beneficial for organizations that want to offer BPM and workflow automation capabilities to different departments or clients without the need for separate Camunda installations.
-This cost-effective approach minimizes infrastructure and maintenance costs.

 ## How does it work?

 Camunda 8 implements multi-tenancy by relying on tenant identifiers in a single Camunda 8 installation.
-The data of all tenants is stored in a single data warehouse.
+The data of all tenants is stored in the same storage.
 Isolation is provided by appending a tenant identifier to each data entry (ex. process definition, process instance, job, etc.)

 ### The tenant identifier